spotswoodb/mvp_backend/notes.md

-Fix Pitch type returning nil in database

-Check to see if the hit index route works

 Audit application to prevent future bugs

-Implement a secure User model that allows a user to sign in

 Steps for making the app happen?
-- Show players and hits on the front end
 - Set them up properly
 - Implement a User model that covers the state requirement of the App
 - Will need to create a sessions controller

-After store run:
-- Get client up and running following old lessons

-- Get to a place where I can start building out components
-- Next steps from there